GrossfieldLab/loos/INSTALL.md

 multiple versions of BOOST being installed.
 The configuration part of the build seems to mix components from the different versions installed.
-If your build exits due to errors, verify that you are in fact using only the BOOST install and libraries you intend (or removed the excess versions)
+If your build exits due to errors, verify that you are in fact using only the BOOST install and libraries you intend by examining config.log (or consider removing the excess versions)

 ---

-## Windows/Cygwin (Unsupported)
+## Windows (Unsupported)

-You will need to install libboost-devel and liblapack-devel along with the g++ compiler using the cygwin setup.exe program.
-(Note: if loos still does not build, try installing the additional lapack and boost packages).
-There is no atlas package that we could find for cygwin, so the native lapack/blas will be used instead.

-There is no scons install option from setup.exe, so you need to manually download the latest scons distribution from http://www.scons.org/download.php (the gzip tar file) and install it.

-There is an issue with SCons under cygwin where you must first build LOOS and -then- install it, i.e.
-    scons
-    scons PREFIX=/path/to/install/loos install

-[Optional]
-To include support for Amber/NetCDF trajectory files, install the libnetcdf-devel library using the cygwin setup.exe installer.

-### PyLOOS

-Cygwin is NOT SUPPORTED
+For Windows 10, your best bet is to use one of the linux subsystems that are installable from Microsoft (e.g. Ubuntu or Debian), then follow the instructions for that linux distribution.
+We have anecodotal evidence that this works, but it isn't a supported environment.

 ## Manjaro (Unsupported)